iRONStoolbox/iRONStoolbox/README.md

 **A.	Knowledge transfer:** A set of simple examples to demonstrate the value of simulation and optimisation tools for water resources management – i.e. why one should use these tools in the first place.

 **B.	Implementation:** A set of workflow examples showing how to apply the iRONS functions to more complex problems such as: generating inflow forecasts through a rainfall-runoff model (including bias correcting weather forecasts); optimising release scheduling against an inflow scenario or a forecast ensemble; optimising an operating policy against time series of historical or synthetic inflows.

+For a longer explanation and assessment of iRONS architecture and underpinning ideas, see: https://doi.org/10.1016/j.envsoft.2021.105188 Please cite this paper when publishing materials obtained using iRONS functions

 ## Quick start